 - The recently unveiled Admiral Mason Park, with its beautiful pond, fountains and walkways that not only add to the beautiful sites of Pensacola, but also serve as a stormwater treatment system for the surrounding 31 acres

-- Cutting-edge stormwater retrofit projects such as the Glynn Key Stormwater Park at Southgate Plaza, which turned a traditional stormwater pond into a county wetland park in the middle of a commercial development.
+- Cutting-edge stormwater retrofit projects such as the Glynn Key Stormwater Park at Southgate Plaza, which turned a traditional stormwater pond into a county wetland park in the middle of commercial development.
 The tour also includes the 17th Street stormwater project, which combines state-of-the-art technology designed to remove solids and debris from stormwater using an underground vault, with a “polishing wetland” to remove nutrients from the stormwater prior to being discharged into the mouth of Bayou Texar.

 - Three of Florida’s award-winning State Parks, Big Lagoon State Park, Perdido Key State Park and Tarkiln Bayou Preserve State Park, which highlight the beautiful and unique habitats in our area.